montanarice/stargate-app/README.md

 ## Other Thoughts
 - I left many comments in the code marked as TODO to show what I would do if not rushing everything for a proof of concept app.
 Feel free to check those out for discussion topics and design decisions.
-- Specifically, check comments marked `// TODO CRITICAL: <some message>` for lingering things I view as top priority.
+- Specifically, check comments marked `// TODO CRITICAL` and `// TODO IMPORTANT:`for lingering things I view as top priority.